infumap/infumap/docs/deployment/raspberry-pi.md

     sudo wg show wg0

-### Setup a macOS WireGuard Admin Client (Full VPN Access)
+### Set Up a macOS WireGuard Admin Client (Full VPN Access)

-Set up your admin Mac laptop to join the same WireGuard VPN and reach all VPN peers (for example `10.0.0.1` VPS and `10.0.0.2` Raspberry Pi).
+Set up your admin Mac to join the same WireGuard VPN and reach all peers (for example, `10.0.0.1` on the VPS and `10.0.0.2` on the Raspberry Pi).
-The same model also works for other WireGuard client platforms (Windows, Linux, iOS, Android), but only macOS is documented here.
+The same model works on other WireGuard client platforms (Windows, Linux, iOS, Android), but this guide documents only macOS.

 Install the [WireGuard macOS app](https://www.wireguard.com/install/) and create a new tunnel from scratch.
 In the tunnel editor, click **Generate** for the interface private key.